Spring classes begin Jan. 25 as fully remote, 25% transition to in-person Feb. 1. For more information, visit COVID

 The Multicultural Affairs Graduate Fellow is responsible for promoting, coordinating, and / or executing diversity and social justice programs.
 The Graduate Fellow will serve on the Multicultural Programming Committee and take a lead role in coordinating programs such as Latino Heritage Month, MLK Week, Black History Month, Women’s History Month and the Invisible Identity Series.
 The Graduate Fellow will work with professional staff to create and facilitate the Diversity Peer Educator program, and other training around cultural competence, diversity and inclusion for various campus groups.

 The Graduate Fellow will advise and assist graduate and undergraduate cultural student organizations and serve as an advocate and resource for historically underrepresented students regarding issues of transition, as well as academic, social, cultural and personal matters.
 Additionally, the Graduate Fellow will be the office point person for space reservations and requests.
 The Graduate Fellow will co-supervise, train and hire student staff assistants.

 The Graduate Fellow will assist with general office functions and respond to inquiries from members of the university community and the public.
-They will also be responsible for maintaining and updating the OMA webpage and social media outlets and representing the office at major campus recruitment and/or orientation events.
+They will also be responsible for maintaining and updating the Office of Multicultural Affairs (OMA) webpage and social media outlets and representing the office at major campus recruitment and/or orientation events.
 The Graduate Fellow will perform other related duties as assigned.
 Frequent evening, late night and weekend work is required.